Updated: Jun 6

 7. Some type of cleaner to help remove resin off items if needed.
 Clorox Wipes work great (if you can find them), or Isopropyl alcohol or Windex sprayed on paper towels.
 Baby wipes or Kirkland make-up wipes.

 8. Propane torch, or butane chefs torch. (propane torches available at hardware stores & butane chefs torch available at kitchen shops & both might be available at Canadian Tire stores).
 For large pieces I prefer the propane torch with a wide angle flame attachment.
+For smaller pieces a long neck barbecue lighter can work well too.

 9. Optional: Heat gun &/or blow dryer is often used to create effects in resin art.
 If an extensions cord is needed have it plugged in & ready to use before you begin.
 On this piece I used a heat gun to manipulate resin on this Northern Lights piece.